yuranb/hello-world/README.md

 I'm using the /api/weather/:city endpoint to provide a service that allows the front-end to request city-specific weather data through the back-end.

 My front end is now calling the /api/weather/:city endpoint set by the back end to get weather data.

+# Login deliverable

+I did the new user registration via the /api/auth/register endpoint.

+I did the authentication of existing users via the /api/auth/login endpoint.

+I use MongoDB to store user information and query history.

+The user's email and bcrypt hashed password are stored in the user's collection in MongoDB.

+Use the cookie-parser middleware and manage user sessions by setting cookies.